biostars/bootcamp-central/web/archives/2023/session2/session2.md

-### Session 2: Hand-on coding skills on the ACI-ICS cluster
+### Session 2: *Navigating the PSU compute cluster and resources *

-#### speaker: Maxwell Konnaris & Venitha Bernard
+#### Instructors: Maxwell Konnaris & Venitha Bernard

-This session will introduce some basci Linux commands, how to use the computing cluster at PSU, how to set up a conda environment, how to code on Jupyter notebooks.
+This session will introduce some basic Linux commands, how to use the computing cluster at PSU, how to set up a conda environment and how to code on Jupyter notebooks.